-The Company is a public utility holding company.
+The Company is a public utility holding company headquartered in Hampton, New Hampshire.
+The Company and its subsidiaries are subject to regulation as a holding company system by the Federal Energy Regulatory Commission ("FERC") under the Energy Policy Act of 2005.
 The Company was incorporated under the laws of the State of New Hampshire in 1984.
-The following companies are wholly owned subsidiaries of the Company:
+The Company is the parent of the following companies:

-Subsidiary Principal Type of Business Fitchburg Gas and Electric Light Company (" FG&E ") Retail Electric & Gas Distribution Utility Unitil Energy Systems, Inc. ("Unitil Energy") Retail Electric Distribution Utility Unitil Power Corp. ("Unitil Power") Wholesale Electric Power Utility Unitil Realty Corp. (" Unitil Realty ") Real Estate Management Unitil Resources, Inc. (" Unitil Resources ") Non-regulated Energy Services Unitil Service Corp. ("Unitil Service") Utility Service Company Usource Inc. and Usource L.L.C. (collectively, "Usource") Energy Brokering and Advisory Services
+Subsidiary

+Fitchburg Gas and Electric Light Company ("FG&E")

+Unitil Energy Systems, Inc. ("UES")

+Unitil Power Corp. ("Unitil Power")

+Unitil Realty Corp. ("Unitil Realty")

+Unitil Resources, Inc. ("Unitil Resources")

+Unitil Service Corp. ("Unitil Service")

+Usource Inc. and Usource L.L.C. (collectively, "Usource")